 Hello, Universe by Erin Entrada Kelly

 “In one day, four lives weave together in unexpected ways.
 Virgil Salinas is shy and kindhearted and feels out of place in his crazy-about-sports family.
 Valencia Somerset, who is deaf, is smart, brave, and secretly lonely, and she loves everything about nature.
 Kaori Tanaka is a self-proclaimed psychic, whose little sister, Gen, is always following her around.
-And Chet Bullens wishes the weird kids would just stop being so different so he can concentrate on basketball.” [chapter book, ages 8 and up]
+And Chet Bullens wishes the weird kids would just stop being so different so he can concentrate on basketball.” [middle grade, ages 8 and up]

 The Collectors by Jacqueline West